Perfect gift ideas for bikers

 However, the user experience was hampered by a number of details that could prove prohibitive:

 Beeline had launched a new version of its model, designed for cyclists.
-We were also expecting to see a new revised version of the motorbike-specific model.
+We were also expecting to see a new revised version of the model caters for bikers.

 We take a look at the specs and differences between the two models.

-Note that the Beeline Moto1 is still available in the catalogue, and has benefited from a significant price cut.
+Note that the Beeline Moto1 is still available at many retailers and on Beeline website, and has benefited from a significant price cut.

 So, if you’re tempted by the concept but don’t think it’s worth the price difference, now could be the time to grab a bargain 😉 ?